-Council meetings are currently held in the council chambers in Dannevirke on the last Wednesday of each month (except July and December).
-Council meetings typically start at 1:00pm and last three hours.
-In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors are expected to attend.
+Council meetings are currently held in the council chambers in Dannevirke on the last Wednesday of each month (except December).
+Council meetings typically start at 9:30am and last three hours.
+In addition to the main Council meetings there are a range of committee meetings that Councillors are expected to attend.